kissplugins/kiss-woo-tiered-discounts/README.md

 ---

 ## License
-Distributed under the **GNU GPL v2** – see \`LICENSE\` for details.
+Distributed under the **GNU GPL v2** – see license file for details.

-KISS WooCommerce Tiered Discounts - Alpha - Use at your own risk.
 Test this plugin thoroughly before using it on a Live/Prodution Site.
 Neither a warranty or any type of support is offered.
----

 > Made with ❤️ for WooCommerce store owners who love creative promotions.